OADA/oada-docs/rest-specs/REST-API-Endpoints.md

 arrays whenever possible in new formats.
 Therefore, ordering is no longer an issue, and the client can arbitrarily append new data and choose to order the resource however they want after retrieving it.

+Within OADA, it is very easy to create these un-ordered sets of data in any object.
+A POST to any level of a JSON document will create a random string at that level and store the POSTed value there.
+This is the recommended way to incrementally add data in a scalable way.

 ### Partitioning of Data Using Versioned Links